Flight Cancellation Compensation

 If you’d like to know more about your rights, we have further explanations on our Air Passenger Rights page, or you can read the text of EC 261 here.

 The regulations set out in EC 261 apply based on the flight route and the airline – it doesn’t matter where the passengers are from.
-So US citizens have the same rights to flight cancellation compensation as those from the EU.
+This means that U.S. citizens, for example, enjoy the same entitlements to flight cancellation compensation as their European counterparts.

 Most routes that take off from a European airport are covered.
 And we should point out that Europe covers more of the world than you might expect.
 The regulations cover the so-called “outermost regions” (the Canary Islands, Madeira and the Azores, French Guiana and Martinique, Mayotte, Guadeloupe and La Réunion, and Saint-Martin).
 Plus European nations that are members of the EEA: Iceland, Norway, and Switzerland.